Professor Alistair Payne

 About

-I joined Kingston University in 2021 as Head of the School of Art and Architecture in the faculty of Kingston School of Art.
-I lead the renowned portfolio of creative departments in Architecture and Landscape, Film and Photography and Fine Art.
+I am the Head of the School of Arts in Kingston School of Art, Kingston University.
+I lead the renowned portfolio of the following four creative departments: Architecture and Landscape, Fine Art, Film and Photography, Performing Arts (Music, Dance and Drama).

-As an artist, theorist and educator, my research interests span fine art practices including painting, film and installation.
+As an artist, theorist and educator, my research interests span fine art practices including painting, film and installation, with a focus upon interdisciplinary practices emanating from painting.
 I have written extensively and published on the notion of the virtual and its impacts upon contemporary art practice, as well as new philosophical positions for contemporary critical theory in the field of art.
 Alongside this practice-based research, I am deeply engaged in understanding and proposing new models of pedagogical practice within and across creative disciplines.

 These interests coalesce through Artistic Research and the current debates around practice-led methods of research that can create forms of embodied knowledge within and through practice.